HERSONISSOS – HERAKLION – CRETE

 HERSONISSOS IN GENERAL

-Just 25 km east of the Heraklion, Hersonissos is the most cosmopolitan place of Crete.
-The seaside town Port of Hersonissos is quite busy all year around.
+Just 25 km east of Heraklion, Hersonissos is the most cosmopolitan place on Crete.
+The seaside town of the port of Hersonissos is a beehive of activity all year around.
 Half of the shops and hotels are open throughout the year, in contrast to the rest of Crete where many hotels and restaurants are open only during the tourist season of April-October.

-Hersonissos city consists of several small villages and the main tourist destinations of Port Hersonissos, Anissaras and Old Hersonissos.
+Hersonissos consists of several small villages and the main tourist destinations of Limenas Hersonissou (Port of Hersonissos), and Old Hersonissos.
 These villages are Koutouloufari, Piscopiano, Anissaras, Potamies, Avdou, Gonies and Kera.

 The variety and extent of Hersonissos coastline make it possible for bathers to enjoy an infinite number of different places to swim, all of them lapped by warm, crystal clear water.

 The harbor of Hersonissos is famous for its night life as there are many bars, restaurants and taverns next to the beach.
-Daily cruises are also organized by various travel agents, to the neighboring island of DIA and many other small islets and beaches in the area.
+Daily cruises are also organized to the neighboring island of DIA and many other small islets and beaches in the area by various travel agents.

 HISTORY OF HERSONISSOS

-Hersonissos carries on the name of the ancient city that was located where the harbor of Hersonissos is today.
-The village of Old Hersonissos, located on the hill was built for the inhabitants to feel more secure from the pirates that forced them to move in the inland.
+Hersonissos was named after the ancient city that was located where the harbor of Hersonissos is today.
+The village of Old Hersonissos, located on the hill, was built to protect the inhabitants from the pirates who had forced them to move inland.

-Even though the city was built during the Minoan times, it experienced great wealth during the Roman and early Byzantine period.
-Hersonissos during the Roman period had magnificent marble fountains, sculptures, etc. Remnants of this period can be seen today in the area of Kastri.
-The ancient city of Hersonissos was irrigated by an aqueduct, ruins of which can be found today at Xerokamares, at the village of Potamies.
+Even though the city was built during the Minoan times, it saw moments of glory and the amassing of great fortunes during the Roman and early Byzantine period.
+During the Roman period, Hersonissos had magnificent marble fountains, sculptures, etc. Remnants of this period can be seen today in the area of Kastri.
+The ancient city of Hersonissos was irrigated by an aqueduct, ruins of which can be found today at Xerokamares, in the village of Potamies.

 NIGHTLIFE OF HERSONISSOS

-Crete is famous for it's unlimited, breathtaking, and full of excitement night life.
-You can choose among folk bouzouki, Greek and foreign music, strong beat and a great atmosphere.
-You can find here some of the most famous lively spots for a guaranteed entertainment!
+Crete is famous for its nonstop, lively and vibrant night life.
+You can choose among the folk sounds of bouzouki, Greek and foreign music, a strong beat or an enchanting relaxing atmosphere.
+Here, you can find some of the most famous lively spots for guaranteed entertainment!

-One of most famous places in Crete about its nightlife is Hersonissos, a top destination of young people.
-In Hersonissos you are able to find a lot of clubs, bars, pubs, cafes, restaurants, taverns etc. You can either go out for clubbing or you can go to a fancy restaurant to taste the local cuisine.
+One of most famous places on Crete for its nightlife is Hersonissos, a top destination of young people.
+In Hersonissos you can find a lot of clubs, bars, pubs, cafes, restaurants, taverns etc. You can either go clubbing or you can go to a fancy restaurant to taste the local cuisine.

-Heraklion comprises a collection of different and unique elements more than any other prefecture of Crete.
-Since Heraklion prefecture is located in the center of Crete has established significantly the concentration of the main economic and administrative operations, as well as of the population of the island in the capital city, Heraklion.
+Heraklion is a blend of different and unique elements, more than any other prefecture of Crete.
+The capital of the Prefecture, the city of Heraklion, is located in the center of Crete, where the main economic and administrative authorities, as well as the majority of the island's population, are concentrated.

-The city that gathers together the one third of the population of Crete is a representative sample of the Cretan culture, mixed with all the expressions and operations of a modern urban center, since it constitutes at the same time the main commercial harbor of the island and the center of education, telecommunications, research and technology.
+The city that gathers one third of the population of Crete is a representative sample of the Cretan culture, with all the expressions and functions of a modern urban center, since it constitutes the main commercial harbor of the island and, at the same time, it is the center of education, telecommunications, research and technology.